ai-peer/dawn/docs/dawn/features/buffer_map_extended_usages.md

 ## Overview:
  - The `wgpu::Feature::BufferMapExtendedUsages` feature allows creating a buffer with `wgpu::BufferUsage::MapRead` and/or `wgpu::BufferUsage::MapWrite` and any other `wgpu::BufferUsage`.

+## Restrictons
+ - `wgpu::BufferUsage::MapWrite` cannot be used with `wgpu::BufferUsage::QueryResolve`.

 ### Example Usage:
 ```
 wgpu::BufferDescriptor descriptor;